Contracts and IP

 No exact number has been established.
 The projects should state what is needed.
 Note that full cost recovery for compute cycles is required.

-Does one of the HPC4Mfg partner labs need to be involved in every project?
+Does one of the HPC4Mfg principal labs need to be involved in every project?

-A DOE national lab must be a partner on the project to leverage existing expertise and capabilities, non-partner labs may participate in individual projects.
+A DOE national lab must be a partner on the project to leverage existing expertise and capabilities, non-principal labs may participate in individual projects.

 Can a portion of the funding be used to perform experiments?